-A: With the exception of our Matador Boise, Meridian and Denver locations, all Matador Restaurants only allow guests that are 21 years of age and older.
-The Matador Boise and Denver allow minors until 9pm.
+A: With the exception of our Matador Boise and Meridian locations, all Matador Restaurants only allow guests that are 21 years of age and older.
+The Matador Boise allows minors until 9pm.
 Our Meridian location allows minors until 11pm.

 Q: When is Happy Hour?

 A: We offer appetizers daily during our Happy Hours from 4pm to 6pm and again from 10pm to 1am.

 Q: Do you have TVs in the bar?
 What's on?

 A: All our locations have HD Plasma TV’s, which typically show various sporting events, and whenever possible we have any local teams that may be playing on the big screens!